Library Tutorials

 Carter: It depended on whether they were Republicans or Democrats.
 The Democrats felt like it couldn't get any worse.
 The Republicans thought it was just one of those things that the government did.

-Interviewer: Have you enjoyed living in Provo.
+Interviewer: Have you enjoyed living in Provo?

 Carter: Very much.